 - Improve what you’re selling so that people are happy to pay more

-- Improve your marketing so that people are delighted to pay more – and more people are pleased to pay more
+- Improve your marketing so that people are delighted to spend more – and more people are pleased to pay more

 How to buy Sweetspot Pricing

 You can get a copy of Sweetspot Pricing (and the resource pack that goes with it to help you set your prices) right here and start reading it in about 3 minutes.